Who is required to live on campus?

 Please reference our Residence Hall Handbook for a listing of all departmental staff.
 In case of an emergency, please contact Mansfield University Campus Police at (570)662-4900.

-Students new to Mansfield University can begin applying for housing for Spring 2017 or Fall 2017 once they have been accepted.
+Students new to Mansfield University can begin applying for housing for Fall 2017 once they have been accepted.
 Information on the housing application for First year or new Transfer students can be found at New Student Application Information.

 Current On-Campus students can begin applying for priority room selection for FALL, 2017 beginning October 3rd at Noon!
 Information on the housing application process for returning students can be found at Current (Returning) Student Application Information